uzh-bf/klicker-uzh/README.md

 <img src="https://manage.klicker.uzh.ch/KlickerLogo.png" width="350">

+> Please note that this is the repository branch for the upcoming KlickerUZH v3.0 with a beta launch scheduled before the spring semester 2023 and stable release for the autumn semester 2023.
+If you would like to have more information on the new concept of v3.0, have a look at our [public discussion](https://community.klicker.uzh.ch/t/klickeruzh-v3-0-concept-and-request-for-feedback/79).
+>
+> Please navigate to the [dev branch](https://github.com/uzh-bf/klicker-uzh/tree/dev) for the currently stable production code.

 `klicker-uzh` is the code repository of the [KlickerUZH](https://www.klicker.uzh.ch/) open-source audience interaction platform.
 KlickerUZH is developed by the Teaching Center of the Department of Banking and Finance at the University of Zurich, Switzerland.

-Please note that this is the repository branch for the upcoming KlickerUZH version (v3.0) with a beta launch scheduled before the spring semester 2023 and stable release for the autumn semester 2023.
-If you would like to have more information on the new concept of v3.0, have a look at our [public discussion](https://community.klicker.uzh.ch/t/klickeruzh-v3-0-concept-and-request-for-feedback/79).
-Please navigate to the [dev branch](https://github.com/uzh-bf/klicker-uzh/tree/dev) for the currently stable production code.

 ![Klicker Screenshot Timeline](https://www.klicker.uzh.ch/img/timeline_mac.png)